 Everyone says Chiang Mai is awesome and cheap, but I am seriously wondering if we’re talking about the same Chiang Mai.

 I am here because this is “the place to be” for digital nomads, especially travel bloggers.
 There are a ton of people in my network living here right now, so I thought it would be a good idea to show up for a chance to catch up on some writing and do some networking as well.

 Those are my criteria, and in the interest of others trying to look for the same thing, I will post my notes here.
-This is essentially a list of “don’t stay here if you want to be comfortable” places I found after a day in Old City on October 30, 2015 (just before high season) (and by the way, none of these places even know what it means to work with a blogger):
+This is essentially a list of “don’t stay here if you want to be comfortable” places I found after a day in Old City on October 30, 2015 (just before the high season).

 If you know ahead of time you’ll be in Chiang Mai for at least a month and want a nice place to stay, consider these:

 Smith Residence | This is not in Old City, but south of the Chiang Mai gate.
 It’s really nice.
 Gym, kitchenettes, rooftop pool, really clean and bright and open common areas, big, spacious, clean rooms, but it comes with a price.
 I got quoted all over the board, but basically, it could be anywhere from $350-600 per month, and you have to pay for electricity and water and internet separately.
 If you want a nice, comfortable place to stay with these amenities, book this place as far in advance as you can and try to get a room on the 3rd or 4th floor for the best value.

 Baan Thai | Clean, basic apartments with fridge and A/C in Nimman area as low as $150 per month.
 This is a place that is often full, and other bloggers like to stay here.